apache/flink-web/contributing/code-style-and-quality-general.md

 * Java’s Reflection API can be a very useful tool in certain cases but in all cases it is a hack and one should research for alternatives.
 The only cases where Flink should use reflection are
     * Dynamically loading implementations from another module (like webUI, additional serializers, pluggable query processors).
     * Extracting types inside the TypeExtractor class.
-This is fragile enough any should not be done outside the TypeExtractor class.
+This is fragile enough and should not be done outside the TypeExtractor class.
     * Some cases of cross-JDK version features, where we need to use reflection because we cannot assume a class/method to be present in all versions.
 * If you need reflection for accessing methods or fields in tests, it usually indicates some deeper architectural issues, like wrong scoping, bad separation of concerns, or that there is no clean way to provide components / dependencies to the class that is tested